 This is the relevant information from the UK government website

 And now for the good news …

 Since the May bombshell, HMA Hugh Elliot has issued weekly updates about the ‘accelerated’ negotiations aimed at resolving this issue, via the Brits in Spain Facebook page.
-The good news is that they have now stated that an agreement has been reached on the main points, and all that is left to resolve is the annexes relating to specific processes that the Spanish Government wanted put in place.
-The main agreements are:
+The good news is that they have now stated that an agreement has been reached and the main agreements are: